 - Arrive On Time!
-If you arrive late to an exam, that time may be deducted from the time you are allotted.
+If you arrive late to an exam, we may not be allowed to administer your exam, or that time may be deducted from the time you are allotted.

 - If you are unable to take the exam at the scheduled time you must make other arrangements, first with your professor and then with us.
 We must hear from your professor confirming what arrangements you have made.

 - Final Exam Accomodations will be provided by your professors if you have given them your green sheet.
 If you need assistive technology for your final exams, notify your professor and our office at least 3 weeks beforehand.

 - Extra time does not mean unlimited time.
 If the exam is one hour, you will get approximately 1 ½ hours.
 If the exam is two hours you will get approximately three hours.